Vladismann/Diplom_3/README.md

-The tutorial project that contains UI tests on Selenide, the Page object pattern, parametrization for cross browser testing and the allure report.
+The tutorial project that contains UI tests with Selenide, the Page object pattern, parametrization for cross browser testing and the allure report.